lpsm-dev/auto-earn-pre/README.md

 pip install -r requirements.txt
 ```

-The `requirements.txt`` file should list all Python libs that this code use.
+The `requirements.txt` file should list all Python libs that this code use.

 **Usage**

-Run this to execute this project using `Python`.
+Run this to exec python code:

 ```python
 python src/main.py